J3RN/blog/content/posts/2023-03-01-debugging-with-dbg.md

 The function name `p` is supposedly short for "**p**rocess", which doesn't make an abundance of sense as its purpose is to tell `dbg` which tracer events we're interested in.
 The first argument tells `dbg` which process(es) you want to trace (so maybe that's why).
 You can pass a PID here to trace a specific process, but in the example we're passing the atom `:all` to indicate that we want events from _all_ processes.
 The second argument specifies which kinds of tracer events you want to be notified about. `:c` is short for function **c**alls, and there are other options such as `:s` for message **s**ending, `:ports` for things related to ports, etc.

-Well, Erlang/OTP refuses to print information about _every_ function call being made in the system&mdash;at least, unless you ask it to&mdash;so in addition to telling `dbg` to trace function calls across all processes, we'll need to specify which function calls it should trace.
+Well, `dbg` refuses to print information about _every_ function call being made in the system&mdash;at least, unless you ask it to&mdash;so in addition to telling `dbg` to trace function calls across all processes, we'll need to specify which function calls it should trace.
 We'll do that here with the `tpl` function:

 ```elixir
 :dbg.tpl(MyApp.Widgets, :show_widget?, :x)